C.D. Olimpia: Supporters

-Olimpia has a strong fan base throughout Honduras, even in cities that have a team in the Honduran first division.
+CD Olimpia has a strong fan base throughout Honduras, even in cities that have a team in the Honduran first division.
 As a result, it is the most popular team in the country.
+Alajuelense, Deportivo Saprissa and Olimpia became the first sports clubs from Central America with 1 million followers on social media.

 The club's barra brava is La Ultra Fiel.
 La Ultra Fiel particularly has a fierce rivalry with neighboring club Motagua and their barra brava known as "Los Revolucionarios" or short "La Revo".

 Club rivalries

 Clásico Nacional

 El Clásico Nacional (The National Classic) is a Honduran National derby played between Olimpia and Marathón.
 The derby receives the "national" adjective more because of a geographic matter (Olimpia is from Tegucigalpa and Marathón is from San Pedro Sula, the biggest cities of the country) than for a football or rivalry matter.
 Olimpia won its first national title in September 1928.
 At that time Olimpia (representing the central zone of the country) won a final series of three matches against Marathón, champion of the northern league.
 Following this result, a big rivalry began between these two teams.

 The Clasico Capitalino (Capital's Classic) is played between Olimpia and Motagua Their matches are also known as the Clasico Local (Local Classic).
 There is a huge rivalry between the clubs and their fans; (La Ultra Fiel (of Olimpia) and La Revo (of Motagua).
 Some people claim that this is the real National Derby because Olimpia and Motagua are the first and second Honduran teams with more titles.
 Additionally, matches between Olimpia and Marathón do not generate the same expectations and polemics as matches between Olimpia and Motagua do.